-Battlefield Trail - The 1.5 mile self-guiding walking trail allows the visitor to see both perspectives of the battlefield.
+Battlefield Trail - This 1.5-mile self-guided walking trail allows the visitor to see both perspectives of the battlefield.
 Wayside exhibits around the trail highlight battle events.
-The Centennial Monument, U.S. Monument and Ferguson's Grave are key features along the trail.
+The Centennial Monument, U.S. Monument, and Ferguson's Grave are key features along the trail.

 Backcountry Hiking Trails

 Together, Kings Mountain National Military Park and Kings Mountain State Park offer 16 miles of hiking trails.
 There are three trails to choose from: